-Since FY 2010, the total number of alcohol beverage label applications has increased 50 percent, despite TTB's implementation of strategies to reduce filing requirements in certain low-risk areas.
-These policy changes resulted in TTB slowing the pace of growth temporarily; however, TTB has seen an historically high volume of label submissions in recent years, up nearly 20 percent over the last two years.
-These increases cut across all alcohol commodities, and include both imported and domestic products; however, malt beverage and distilled spirits label applications continue to drive these increases.
-In the last five years, malt beverage applications have nearly doubled, and spirits applications have increased by 55 percent, tracking with the recent expansion in these industries.
+Since FY 2009, the total number of alcohol beverage label applications has increased nearly 60 percent, despite TTB's intervention strategies to reduce filing requirements in certain low-risk areas.
+These policy changes resulted in TTB slowing the pace of growth temporarily; however, in FY 2018, label submission volume increased by nearly 15 percent, well above historic trends.
+These increases cut across all alcohol commodities, and included both imported and domestic products; however, malt beverage and spirits label applications continue to drive these increases.
+In the last five years, malt beverage applications have more than doubled, and spirits applications have increased by 40 percent, tracking with the recent expansion in these industries.

-Over the same period, the total number of alcohol beverage formula applications has increased by nearly 180 percent.
-Policy changes implemented by TTB were also successful in temporarily curbing the growth in formulas, particularly in malt beverage submissions; however, market trends that include flavored wine, hard cider, and malt beverages have resulted in increased formulas for these products, generally offsetting prior reductions.
-Over the last two years, formula submissions have increased nearly 40 percent, with wine and malt beverage formulas increasing at the fastest rate, up approximately 35 percent compared to FY 2018.
+Over the same period, the total number of alcohol beverage formula applications has increased by nearly 175 percent.
+Again, policy changes implemented by TTB were successful in temporarily curbing the growth in formulas, particularly in malt beverage submissions, which ended FY 2018 nearly 15 percent below FY 2014, the high water mark for malt beverage filings.
+However, market trends in spirits and wine, including significant growth in flavored wine and hard cider, have resulted in increased formulas for these products, generally offsetting these reductions.

-In FY 2019, TTB's continuous improvement efforts in this goal centered on the following key strategic objectives:
+In FY 2018, TTB's continuous improvement efforts in this goal centered on the following key strategic objectives: